 I’ve spent the weekend in Copenhagen, visiting the 25 year anniversary celebration of Club Metropolis.
 The club started in 1993 at Barbue, a venue located on the first floor of Huset.
 Barbue was shut down a few years later, but resurfaced this weekend.

-I believe this was my fifth year at Way Out West, the gigantic outdoor city festival in my hometown Gothenburg.
+Time for yet another visit to Way Out West, the annual gigantic outdoor city festival in my hometown Gothenburg.
 At first the lineup seemed a bit sparse, but it actually turned out to be great.

 Several years ago, I went to a Nine Inch Nails gig in Stockholm, at the same time as my own world collapsed around me.
 Trent hit a special note and I was moved to tears, transfixed by the flame.
 Two years later I stood alone in the rain, surrounded by thousands, while Trent teared away at his equipment in the forest of Arvika.